With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 7. Enjoy a delicious meal at a restaurant or a pub.

-Stratford-Upon-Avon is such a walkable town and when the weather is nice, it’s part of the experience to enjoy a meal at an outdoor cafe or simply relax with a Pimm’s Cup…or two…at one of the famous pubs in town.
+Stratford-upon-Avon is such a walkable town and when the weather is nice, it’s part of the experience to enjoy a meal at an outdoor cafe or simply relax with a Pimm’s Cup…or two…at one of the famous pubs in town.

 The Royal Shakespeare Theatre has a rooftop restaurant with fantastic views.
-The restaurant serves lunch and dinner but is also a great spot for a coffee or to have afternoon tea with a view.
+The restaurant serves lunch and dinner but is also a great spot for coffee or to have afternoon tea with a view.

 The Dirty Duck a.k.a the Black Swan is a classic pub along the riverside, serving fish and chips and other traditional English pub grub.
 When the weather warms up, sit outside on the patio and watch the swans as you sip on something refreshing.